henrysky/astroNN/docs/source/quick_start.rst

     Python 3.6 or above
     Tensorflow OR Tensorflow-gpu (1.5.0 or above)
-    Keras 2.1.3 or above (Must be configured Tensorflow as backends) CUDA 9.0 and CuDNN 7.0 (only neccessary for Tensorflow-gpu 1.5.0) CUDA 9.1 is not supported!!
+    Keras 2.1.3 or above (Optional but recommended, Must be configured Tensorflow as backends) CUDA 9.0 and CuDNN 7.0 (only neccessary for Tensorflow-gpu 1.5.0) CUDA 9.1 is not supported!!
     graphviz and pydot_ng are required to plot the model architecture